keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 Given a user has items in their shopping cart And the user has an invalid discount coupon When the user tries to apply the discount coupon Then the system should display an error message And the total price should remain unchanged.
 ```

-By following these scenarios, the development team can focus on implementing the necessary code to fulfill these behaviors.
 The BDD approach ensures that everyone involved has a clear understanding of what the feature should accomplish and how it should behave.

-Developers write automated tests based on these scenarios and run them frequently to verify that the application behaves as expected.
-If a bug is introduced or a feature regresses, these tests will catch the issue early, ensuring that the checkout process remains smooth and reliable for users.
+When following BDD, Devs usually write tests based on these scenarios and run them frequently to verify that the application behaves as expected.
+In case, a bug is introduced, then we will be catch them early and ensure that the checkout process remains smooth and reliable for users.

 ## **What is The Difference Between TDD and BDD?**

-Although there are some similarities between TDD and BDD, but there are a quiet a lot of differences too!
-So, here I'm listing the major differences between both of them:
+While they both share some similarities, there are quite a few key differences that set them apart!
+Such as :

 | **Aspect** | **Test-Driven Development (TDD)** | **Behavior-Driven Development (BDD)** |
 | --- | --- | --- |